joncarlmatthews/EasyE/README.md

-EasyE Image Processor
+EasyE
 ============

-The EasyE Processor is a simple, easy to use PHP image processing library using GD library.
+The EasyE library is a collection of simple, easy to use PHP image processing classes using the GD extension.

 There are currently two main components to the library:

 1. Image Cropping
 2. Image Resizing

-Example Usage
+Example of Cropping
 -------------------------
-<pre><code>
-require 'EasyE/Image';
-Cropper
+<pre><code>// Load the Cropper Class.
+require 'EasyE/Cropper.php';

+// Create a new instance of the Cropper class.
+$cropper = new Cropper;

+// Make a square crop of image.png and save it as image-cropped.png
+$res = $cropper->setSourceFileLocation('/path/to/image.png')
+                ->setSourceFileLocation('/path/to/image-cropped.png')
+                ->cropToSquare();

+// View the result data:
+echo '<pre>';
+print_r($res);
+echo '</pre>';

 </pre></code>